Call Today (512) 323-2333

 • Questioning Muslim immigrants about their religious beliefs and practices by immigration officials has been criticized as improper scrutiny.

-Opponents argue that such policies create a de facto religious test that disproportionately impacts Muslim immigrants, even if they aren’t explicitly based on religion.
-They point to statements from policymakers that seem to reveal anti-Muslim bias as evidence that religious discrimination is a motivating factor behind these measures.
+Opponents argue that such policies create a de facto religious test for immigration that disproportionately impacts Muslim immigrants, even though they aren’t explicitly based on religion.
+Moreover, they point to statements from policymakers that seem to reveal anti-Muslim bias, which they see as evidence that religious group discrimination is a motivating factor behind these measures.

-Supporters counter that the policies address legitimate national security concerns and don’t target any specific religion.
+Supporters counter that they did not violate the establishment clause and policies address legitimate national security concerns and don’t target any specific religion.
 They argue that the government has the right to vet immigrants from countries with a higher risk of terrorism, regardless of the predominant religion in those nations.
 Proponents also note that the policies have been revised to include some non-Muslim countries and allow for case-by-case waivers.

 The Legal Landscape Remains Unsettled